- Decked Out (Identity System)

 For them, their canvas is the city streets.

 I visited the FTC skateshop on Haight St to talk to skaters and learn about the SF scene.
-One employee showed me the different skate brands based in the Bay Area and I admired the diverse range of expression.
+One FTC employee showed me the different skate brands based in the Bay Area and I admired the diverse range of expression.

 Decks from SF Bay Area skate brands: Western Edition, Unity, Sprinkles.